Table of contents

 - Positivity: Think beyond the dollar signs and make an effort to create a fun, engaging work environment.

-4. Control labor costs
+4. Control labour costs

 An excessive amount of overtime could indicate the need to hire more staff to mitigate those costs.

-5. Optimize seat turnover rate
+5. Optimise seat turnover rate

 Industry averages fluctuate based on your type of restaurant and the experience of your staff.
-Generally, quick-service restaurants should see a high turnover rate while full- service restaurants see a lower turnover rate.
+Generally, quick-service restaurants should see a high turnover rate while full-service restaurants see a lower turnover rate.

-6. Utilize peak hours
+6. Make the most of peak hours

 Depending on your restaurant’s focus, busy hours may fall at breakfast, lunch, or dinner, but peaks may fall outside of that if you serve something like coffee.
 Take advantage of your peak hours by having your employees upsell specific items.
 Make this into a competition or create an incentive to promote it across the restaurant and improve your sales.

-You may also decide to take advantage of cost savings during slow times of the day.
+When approaching restaurant management, you may also decide to take advantage of cost savings during slow times of the day.
 Maybe you schedule fewer employees, for example, between lunch and dinner, or assign those employees different tasks during those times.